hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 - `PRISM_LABEL` is used by:
   - `did:prism` method - [prism-did-method-spec](https://github.com/input-output-hk/prism-did-method-spec/).
   - PRISM CredentialBatch - Specification is not public.
-  - Anyone else that want to for whatever reason.
+  - Anything that anyone wants to, for whatever reason.
 - The `CRYPTOGRAPHIC_CURVE` is the key type used by the master key.
   It follows the guidance of [CIP-0016 - Cryptographic Key Serialisation Formats](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0016)

 ## Events/Operations

 The PRISM VDR is composed of a sequence of **immutable** events/operations.
-As the source of truth and order, events/operation are permanently record in the Cardano (mainnet) blockchain transaction metadata.
+As the source of truth and order, the events/operations are permanently recorded in the Cardano (mainnet) blockchain transaction metadata.
 Multiple events/operations can be record in a single blockchain transaction.
 Events/Operations can either be independent or dependent.
 Forming a chain from previous events/operations.
 Events/operations can be considered valid or invalid, according to the validation algorithm for each category of events.